When using the file system functions included with GameMaker:

 relative path will not work.
 It is also worth noting that the HTML5

-and Windows 8 target modules have a limit on local storage (which
+target module has a limit on local storage (which can be between